EswarKishore0203/IBM-Watson/README.md

 ### [Personality Insights](https://www.ibm.com/watson/developercloud/doc/personality-insights/)

 Personality Insights extracts and analyzes a spectrum of personality attributes to help discover actionable insights about people and entities, and in turn guides end users to highly personalized interactions.
-The service outputs personality characteristics that are divided into three dimensions: the Big 5, Values, and Needs.
+The service outputs personality characteristics that are divided into three dimensions: the **Big 5**, **Values**, and **Needs**.
 We recommend using Personality Insights with at least 1200 words of input text.

 ##### Intended Use